datatrails/datatrails-python/docs/runner/compliance_compliant_at.rst

 Compliance Compliant_at Story Runner YAML ...........................................

-Verify an Asset against it's compliance policies.
+Verify an Asset against its compliance policies.

 :code:`asset_label` is required from a previously created asset.
 The :code:`asset_id` is retrieved and inserted as the first argument to :code:`compliance.compliant_at()`.